 5.15 The location of the site in Moulton rules out the possibility of direct loss or physical damage due to construction and of disturbance and other urban edge effects from construction or occupation of buildings.
-Likely significant effects due to recreation pressure were ruled out as the allocation does not include housing and in any event, the site is more than 7.5 km from the non-farmland components of Breckland SPA.
+Likely significant effects due to recreation pressure were ruled out as the allocation does not include housing and in any event, the site is not within the recreation pressure zone of influence of Breckland SPA.